 House Republican Leader Vincent Candelora is state representative for the 86th District serving residents of North Branford, Guilford, Durham and Wallingford.

-He was elected to his eighth term in November 2020, and soon after saw House Republican legislators make him their unanimous choice to serve as Minority Leader for a second two-year term.
-Candelora, who previously served as Deputy House Republican Leader—first to Larry Cafero, then Themis Klarides.
+He was elected to his ninth term in November 2022, and soon after saw House Republican legislators make him their unanimous choice to serve as Minority Leader for a second two-year term.
+Candelora, who previously served as a Deputy House Republican Leader, saw his colleagues first choose him as leader in 2020.

 Aside from serving as a state representative, Candelora’s long record of civic involvement includes three terms on North Branford’s Town Council as well as one as deputy mayor.
 He’s volunteered for the town’s public school system, and he’s a past president of both North Branford’s Chamber of Commerce and its Rotary Club.